-Hero bikes price in India starts at Rs 38,990 for HF Deluxe, which is the cheapest model.
+Hero bikes price in India starts at Rs 38,900 for HF Deluxe, which is the cheapest model.
 The most expensive Hero motorcycle is XPulse 200 priced at Rs 1.06 Lakh.
-The most popular models includes Splendor Plus (Rs 51,790), HF Deluxe (Rs 38,900), Super Splendor (Rs 59,650).
-Latest bikes from Hero in 2019 include Splendor iSmart BS6.
-Upcoming Hero models in India include Super Splendor iSmart , XF3R which are expected to launch in 2020.
+The most popular models include Splendor Plus (Rs 52,800), HF Deluxe (Rs 38,900), Glamour (Rs 63,600).
+Upcoming Hero models in India include Super Splendor iSmart , Xtreme 160R which are expected to launch in 2020.
 Select a Hero motorcycle to find out its latest price, specifications, offers, mileage, colors, images and more at BikeDekho.

 Hero Bikes Prices in India

 Hero MotoCorp is one brand which has played a major role in mobilising India by providing an affordable means of two-wheeled transportation.
 Its Splendor range left such an indelible mark in the aam aadmi’s mind that it has now become a common noun!
 Here’s how the venerable brand worked its way to the top.